jcoiner/gel/README.md

 ## Why do this?

-The primary use case is to support a large corporate environment, where we'd like to deploy a monorepo at at scale, with thousands of users and millions of files.
+The primary use case is to support a large corporate environment, where we'd like to deploy a monorepo at scale, with thousands of users and millions of files.
 (Monorepos are awesome, for reasons that are beyond the scope of this document.)

 Git can scale to this size, with the help of Microsoft's open source [VFSForGit](https://github.com/Microsoft/VFSForGit) filesystem.